0aax/jianpu/README.md

 Temperamental program for [简谱 : jiǎnpǔ](https://en.wikipedia.org/wiki/Numbered_musical_notation) typesetting.
 Please keep in mind that I only play the 柳琴 : liǔqín so this program's capabilities are mainly geared towards plucked instruments.

+## Todos
+[] Change direction symbol if used with a chord.
+[] Render characters individually to mitigate cross-platform kerning and tracking differences.

 ## 1. Composition general information
 ### 1.1 Header-related commands
 ```